 - Three letters of recommendation on letterhead—primarily from faculty members (drafts are acceptable) that assess the nominee's academic strength, intellectual curiosity, character, and potential for advanced graduate study.
 Students may either hand-deliver these letters in signed, sealed envelopes, or they may be submitted to us directly by the referee.

-- A Financial Data Sheet completed by a financial aid officer certifying that the student qualifies for need-based financial aid.
+- A Financial Data Sheet demonstrating that the student has financial need.

 We submit an official Certification of Eligibility Form and write a letter summarizing the reasons for the nominee's selection to the Beinecke Foundation.
 We submit all of your application materials to the Foundation for review.
 The final selection will be announced by May.